 When you need to remove some ash wait until it is cold and then take some out using the scoop provided.
-Always leave at least 3-4 inches of ash so you have a nice bed for your next fire.
+Always leave an inch of ash so you have a nice bed for your next fire.

 USER INSTRUCTIONS To Light the Stove